-Lee is a Senator for NSW, and has been a passionate activist for environment and social justice movements over four decades.
-Her portfolios include housing, democracy, industry, animal welfare and gun control.
+Lee is a Senator for NSW, and has been a passionate activist for environmental and social justice movements over five decades.
+Her current portfolios include housing, democracy, industry, animal welfare and gun control.

-Lee is an Australian Greens Senator for NSW.
-Prior to this, she was a Greens MP in NSW Parliament for over a decade.
+Before becoming a Senator, Lee was a Greens MP in the upper house of NSW Parliament for over a decade.
 Lee spent this time pursuing reform in key areas like the environment, mining, public education, industrial relations and public transport.
 One of her most influential campaigns has been to stop the corrupting influence of political donations.

-Lee is well-known for her energetic work in environment and social justice movements over four decades.
-She co-founded AID/WATCH and was its director for five years.
-Lee has been a long-time advocate for asylum seekers and refugees and regularly visits Villawood Detention Centre.
+Lee co-founded AID/WATCH and was its director for five years.
+She has been a long-time advocate for asylum seekers and refugees and regularly visits Villawood Detention Centre.

-Lee was an organiser of the Pine Gap peace camp in 1983, Secretary of the Union of Australian Women (NSW Branch) and an organiser for Women Against Global Violence and Women for Survival.
+In the 1980s Lee worked in the peace and women’s movements.
+She was an organiser of the Pine Gap peace camp, Secretary of the Union of Australian Women (NSW Branch) and an organiser for Women Against Global Violence and Women for Survival.

 In 2001 Lee initiated the annual Juanita Nielsen Memorial Lecture to honour the achievements of the community activist who was murdered in the 1970s for her stand against overdevelopment in Kings Cross.